SeanTomlinson30/personal-hosting/_posts/2019-11-21-Modern-Rules-Problems-Oko-Thief-of-Crowns.md

 title: Modern Rules Problems – Oko, Thief of Crowns
 ---

-All things weirds with Oko, Thief of Crowns in Modern
+All things weird with Oko, Thief of Crowns in Modern

 Sean Tomlinson - L1 Judge